-As a full time student, you will live at our newly renovated property on Taylor Street.
-It is within a one–two minute walk of all of our sites here at City Impact.
-We have limited space due to being in the inner city, so please pack wisely.
+As a full time student, you will live at one of our newly renovated properties on Taylor Street.
+It will be within a one–two minute walk of all of our sites here at City Impact.
+Space is limited so please pack wisely.
 Here is a list of suggested items:

 Bedding (pillow sheets blanket)

 Toiletries (toothbrush, toothpaste, soaps, shampoo, hair dyers, etc.)

 Clothes (Jeans, T-shirts, 1-2 nice outfits for fall banquets, etc.)

 WHAT WILL I BE INVOLVED IN DOING DURING MY TIME THERE?